 The School District has a double 'A' (AA) bond rating by Standard & Poor's (S&P), a New York municipal rating agency.
 There are only a small number of School Districts in Pennsylvania that hold this rating.
-To have a double 'A' (AA) bond rating will enable the School District to realize savings in insurance costs and debt service payments on any up-coming bond issues.
-The double 'A' (AA) rating reflects the School District's stable outlook, primarily the residential nature of the School District, with easy employment access to the Pittsburgh MSA.
-S&P cites "....very high wealth levels and a large tax base that has exhibited ongoing healthy growth and no taxpayer concentration."
+To have a double 'A' (AA) bond rating will enable the School District to realize savings in insurance costs and debt service payments

-The revenue and expenditure budget for the 2016/2017 fiscal year is \$7.5M more than the budget for 2015/2016.
-Revenues included increases for local sources in the amount of \$3.46M, increases for state sources in the amount of \$1.97M, a decrease in federal sources of \$171K and an increase in other financing sources of \$2.25M.
-Included in state related mandates is retirement expense which has been budgeted at an employer contribution rate of 30.03%.
-While this cost is shared with the Commonwealth of Pennsylvania, retirement expense accounts for approximately 13.7% of the budget.
+The revenue and expenditure budget for the 2017/2018 fiscal year is \$6.4M more than the budget for 2016/2017.
+Revenues included increases for local sources in the amount of \$5.26M, increases for state sources in the amount of \$1.51M, an increase in federal sources of \$260K and an decrease in other financing sources of \$667K.
+Included in state related mandates is retirement expense which has been budgeted at an employer contribution rate of 32.57%.
+While this cost is shared with the Commonwealth of Pennsylvania, retirement expense accounts for approximately 14.8% of the budget.
 The School District is required to contribute, by state law, to the employee retirement program.
 Health insurance costs continue to increase for every employer.
-Based on premiums and claims, the School District anticipates only a nominal increase in these costs during 2016/2017.
+Based on premiums and claims, the School District anticipates only a nominal increase in these costs during 2017/2018.
 Over the past ten fiscal years, costs have increased substantially.
 This is a fiscal reality that has affected every business and organization in western Pennsylvania.

 The School District has committed itself to financial excellence for many years.
-The School District ranks the 8th lowest millage in Allegheny County (excluding the City of Pittsburgh).
+The School District ranks the 7th lowest millage in Allegheny County (excluding the City of Pittsburgh).
 In addition, the School District's system of financial planning, budgeting, and internal financial controls are well regarded as represented in an "unqualified opinion" from the School District's auditors in the past several years.
 The School District plans to continue its sound fiscal management to meet the challenges of the future.